corpuschat/docs/overview/understanding-tokens.md

 - **GPT-3.5 Model (default):** Consumption occurs at the base rate determined by the length of content processed.
 - **GPT-3.5-Turbo-16K Model:** Tokens are used at twice the base rate due to the enhanced capabilities and data processing limits of this model.
-- **GPT-4 Model:** Utilizes tokens at a rate twenty times the base rate, reflecting its advanced understanding and response generation abilities.
+- **GPT-4 Model:** Utilizes tokens at a rate ten times the base rate, reflecting its advanced understanding and response generation abilities.
+  **GPT-4-Turbo-128K Model:** A variant of the GPT-4 Model, which can process context windows of up to 128,000 tokens (coming soon).

 ## Implications of Token Consumption